froggestspirit/SDATTool/README.md

 -or works by creating a copy of the sbnk and swars used by each sseq, and tries to only build them with the instruments used in the sseq, removing the rest.
 The file size is generally larger, but the size of the sbnk and swars that need to load with the sseq should hopefully be smaller.
 This will also write a lot more files to the unpack directory

+New in version 1.2.1:

+-Fixes for optimize for RAM option

 New in version 1.2.0:

 -Optimize for RAM option